jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

   * on v0.13, all `Host` scoped configuration keys are unsupported
   * on v0.14, [auth-tls](#auth-tls) are supported

+TLS configuration is also applied to the TCP service if configured, making HAProxy to ssl offload requests on that port.
+Default certificate can be used by leaving `.spec.tls[].secretName` empty.
+Up to `v0.14.7`, a single certificate can be configured for all incoming requests.
+Since `v0.14.8`, distinct TLS hosts sections can configure distinct certificates for the TLS handshake, chosen based on the provided TLS SNI extension.
+The first declared secret act as the default certificate if an incoming SNI does not match any host entry.
+Distinct TLS related configurations, via annotations, can be applied to distinct secrets by splitting the TCP service configuration into distinct ingress resources.

+{{< alert title="Note" >}}
+Note that hostname based selection relies on SNI, so it works only on TLS requests.
+The encrypted content can be offloaded either by HAProxy, providing the hostname in `.spec.rules[].host` and `.spec.tls`, or offloaded by the backend server, providing the hostname only in `.spec.rules[].host`.
+Non TLS content cannot be multiplexed on the same TCP port for more than one backend.

+Note also that, in the case a hostname does not match, HAProxy will select a backend only if `.spec.defaultBackend` or an empty `.spec.rules[].host` is configured, otherwise the connection is closed without a response.
+{{< /alert >}}

 Every TCP service port creates a dedicated haproxy frontend that can be [customized](#configuration-snippet) in three distinct ways:

 * `config-tcp-service` in the global ConfigMap, this will add the same configurations to all the TCP service frontends